binarybrat/r-botreborn/README.md

 ```
 python3 rbotreborn.py

+type <chosen prefix>help in the chat to display available commands
 ```

 **Note: You may have to add a role to the bot in your server to give enough permissions (read, send, delete messages and reactions)**